zmalone/chef-web-docs/source/test-your-infrastructure-code/rhel/verify-desired-state/7/_index.md

-## 7. Write additional Serverspec tests
+## 7. Write one more Serverspec test

 You've satisfied the basic requirements for your web server.
 Your test verifies that it can access the home page and that the home page contains "hello".

 However, as you add additional features, you may introduce a _regresssion_, or break, in existing functionality.
 Your test verifies only the end result of your web configuration.
 If this test were to fail, you would have to perform additional troubleshooting to understand the root cause.

-Let's write a few more tests that verify other aspects of your configuration.
-Specifically, we'll verify that:

-* the `httpd` package is installed.
-* the `httpd` service is running.
-* port 80 is listening to incoming requests.
+Let's write just one more test that verifies that port 80 is listening to incoming requests.
 Doing so gives you more information that will enable you to better pinpoint the root cause of failure.

-Our new tests will follow the same format as the first one.
-Append one test for each of the above requirements to <code class="file-path">default_spec.rb</code>, making the entire file look like this.
+Our new test will follow the same format as the first one.
+Append your new test to <code class="file-path">default_spec.rb</code>, making the entire file look like this.

 ```ruby
 # ~/webserver/test/integration/default/serverspec/default_spec.rb